smford/eeh-esp32-rfid/README.md

 ## Coding Cleanup
 - Convert MFRC522 mfrc522[1]; to being MFRC522 *mfrc522; and mfrc522 = new MFRC522(config.mfrcslaveselectpin, config.mfrcresetpin) style
-- Remove /backlighton and /backlightoff
-- Change from LiquidCrystal_I2C.h to LiquidCrystalIO.h
-- Rather than lcdi2cadderss being an int, convert to a string ("0x27" for example) to allow easier configuration
 - Convert to a function: Serial.print(iteration); Serial.println(" Checking access");
 - Convert "if (!mfrc522.PICC_IsNewCardPresent()) {" to a function
 - Change button and slider code generation to sit within processor function